khulnasoft/integrations-core/docs/developer/guidelines/dashboards.md

 ### Exporting a dashboard payload

-When you've created a dashboard in the Datadog UI, you can export the dashboard payload to be included in its integration's assets directory.
+When you've created a dashboard in the Khulnasoft UI, you can export the dashboard payload to be included in its integration's assets directory.

 Ensure that you have [set](../ddev/cli.md#ddev-config-set) an `api_key` and `app_key` for the org that contains the new dashboard in the [`ddev` configuration](../ddev/configuration.md#organization).